What Are the Generally Accepted Accounting Principles?

 7. Matching Principle

-For example, the commissions for sales should be recorded in the same accounting period that sales income was made (and not when paid).
+For example, commissions for sales should be reported in the same accounting period that sales money was produced if they are to be properly accounted for (and not when paid).

 8. Revenue Recognition Principle